Sébastien Buemi: Envision Racing (2023–)

+2022–23 season

-In October 2022, Buemi announced that he would switch to the Envision Racing team, replacing the outgoing Robin Frijns and partnering Nick Cassidy.
-Additionally, he ended an eight year association with e.dams, which started in his first Formula E season.
+In October 2022, Buemi announced that he would switch to the Envision Racing team, replacing the outgoing Robin Frijns and partnering Nick Cassidy, under a two-year deal.
+Additionally, he ended an eight-year association with e.dams, which started in his first Formula E season.
 Having finished sixth during the season opener in Mexico City, Buemi scored his first pole position since the 2019 New York City ePrix weekend in Diriyah, having beaten rookie Jake Hughes in the final stage of qualifying.
 He took points from both races in the Kingdom, ending up fourth and sixth respectively.
 At the Hyderabad ePrix, Buemi navigated through a chaotic race to cross the line in third position, however he would be demoted to 15th due to an overpower infringement.
 More misery would pile on during the opening lap of the next race in Cape Town, as the Swiss driver was hit by a late-braking Pascal Wehrlein going into Turn 10.
 What followed would be a recovery drive with a damaged car, in which Buemi brought his Envision back up to fifth place.

+2023–24 season

+Buemi remained at Envision Racing for the 2023–24 season as part of his contract, having Robin Frijns as his new teammate as Nick Cassidy departed for Jaguar Racing.

+2024–25 season

+Buemi and Robin Frijns continued with Envision Racing for the 2024–25 season.

+2025–26 season

+In August 2025, Buemi penned a multi-year deal with Envision Racing, extending his deal to drive for the team during the 2025–26 season.

 Personal life

 As of 2009, Buemi resided in Bahrain with his family and his girlfriend Jennifer.
-He has since moved to Monaco.
-He and Jennifer were married in 2015 and they have two sons together.
+He then resided in Monaco for some time, and has since returned to Switzerland.
+Buemi married Jennifer in 2015, and they have three sons together.
 His grandfather Georges Gachnang and his first cousin Natacha Gachnang are also racing drivers.

-In 2013, Buemi and Johnny Herbert mentored 6 contestants in a primetime ITV4 reality series, with the aim of taking players of the Gran Turismo videogames to the Dubai 24 Hour race as real drivers.
+In 2013, Buemi and Johnny Herbert mentored six contestants in a primetime ITV4 reality series, with the aim of taking players of the Gran Turismo videogames to the Dubai 24 Hour race as real drivers.
 Other countries in Europe had heats mentored by Vitantonio Liuzzi.